-Common sense, on the other hand, has no use for any theoretical integration, even for the totalitarian integration of common sense practicality.
+Common sense, has no use for any theoretical integration, even for the totalitarian integration of common sense practicality.
 It will desert the new empire for the individual or group interests that it understands.
-This centrifugal tendency will be augmented by the prepossessions and prejudices, the resentments and hatreds. that have been accumulating over the ages; for every reform, every revolution, every lower viewspoint overstates both the case in its own favor and the case against those it would supersede; from each generation to the next there are transmitted not only sound ideas, but also incomplete ideas, mutilated ideas, enthusiasms, passions, bitter memories, and terrifying bogies.
-In this fashion, the objective social surd will be matched by a disunity of minds all warped but each in its private way.
-The most difficult of enterprises will have to be undertaken under the most adverse circumstances and, under the present hypothesis that the general bias of common sense remains effective, one cannot but expect the great crises that end in complete disintegration and decay.
+But this contrifugal tendency is incapable of meeting problems that exist on a world scale, This centrifugal tendency will be augmented and common sense, by the accountated prepossessions and prejudices, resentments and hatreds, that have been accumulating through the shorter oscillations of group bias and the successive lower viewpoints of general bias.
+The objective social sand will be matched by the ine disurity of minds all warped but each in its own way.
+The stage will be set for the great crises that end in complete disintegration and decay.
+Finally, when the former bivilizations-came to nought, there were outlanders to preserveinterests that it understands.
+This centrifugal tendency will be augmented by the preposeessions and prejudices, the resentments and hatreds, that have been accumulating over the ages; for every reform, every revolution, every lower view-point over-states both the case in its own favor and the case against those it would supersede; not only sound ideas, but also incomplete ideas, mutilated ideas, enthusiasms, passions, bitter memories, f terrifying bogies. are transmitted from each generation to the next.
+In this fashion the objective social surd will be matched by a disunity of minds all warped but each in its private way.
+The most difficult of enterprises will have to undertaken under the most adverse circumstances and, under the present hypothesis that the general bias of common sense remains effective, one cannot but expect the great crises that end in complete disintegration and decay.

 Still, on the assumption of emergent probability, nothing is inevitable.
-Indeed, the essential logic of the distorted dialectic is a reversal.
-For dialectic rests on the concrete unity of opposed principles: the dominance of either principle results in a distortion, and the distortion both weakens the dominance and strengthens the opposed principle to restore an equilibrium.
+Indeed, the essential logic of the distorted dialectize is a reversal.
+For the dialectic rests on the concrete unity of opposed principles; the dominance of either principle results in a distortion, and the distortion both weakens the dominance and strengthens the opposed principle to restore an equilibrium.
 Why, then, is it that the longer cycle is so long?
-Thy is the havor it wreaks so deep, so extensive, so complete?
+Why is the havoc it wreaks so deep, so extensive, so complete?
 The obvious answer is the difficulty of the lesson that the longer cycle has to teach.
 Nor are we quite without hints or clues on the nature of that lesson.
-On the contrary, there is a convergence of evidence for the assertion that the longer cycle is to be met, not by any idea or set of ideas on the level of technology, economics, or politics, but only by the attainment of a higher viewpoint in man's understanding and making of man.
+On the contrary, there is a convengence of evidence for the assertion that the longer cycle is to be met, not by any idea or set of ideas on the level of technology, economics, or politics, but only by the attainment of a higher viewpoint in man's understanding and making of man.